protontypes/open-sustainable-technology/docs/education.md

 - [Photovoltaics Education Website](https://www.pveducation.org/) - A detailed deep dive to get started with photovolatic technology.
 - [Spatial data science for sustainable development](https://sustainability-gis.readthedocs.io/en/latest/) - Introduces geographical and computational analysis approaches to study sustainability related questions.
 - [Climate Risks Academy 2021](https://github.com/danielhuppmann/climate-risks-academy-2021) - Contains solutions for the advanced assignment of the Modelling Lab of the Climate Risks Academy 2021.
+- [SDG Academy](https://sdgacademy.org/courses/) - Education platform of the Sustainable Development Solutions Network (SDSN), a global initiative for the United Nations.